danielz9999/Snake-for-MZAPO/README.txt

 Application developed by Daniel Žampach and Petr Stanke for the MicroZed based MZ_APO board during the 2022 summer semester.

+!!
+This program will not work unless used on the MZ_APO board !!

 The developement of this project is logged using git on GitLab GitLab link: https://gitlab.fel.cvut.cz/stankpe4/mz_apo_zampach_stanke The main branch for the project is "two-players"